openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 filenames or directory where you have the templates.
 {{< /details >}}

-{{< details "tkn pac setup github-webhook" >}}
+{{< details "tkn pac webhook add" >}}

-### Setup GitHub Webhook
+### Configure and create webhook secret for Github, Gitlab and Bitbucket Cloud provider

-`tkn-pac setup github-webhook`: will let you set up a GitHub webhook to interact with Pipelines as Code
+`tkn-pac webhook add [-n namespace]`: Allows you to add new webhook secret for a given provider and update the value of the new webhook secret in the existing `Secret` object used to interact with Pipelines as Code

-It will let you provide an option to create a Repository and configure it with the required secrets.
 {{< /details >}}

-{{< details "tkn pac setup gitlab-webhook" >}}
+{{< details "tkn pac webhook update-token" >}}

-### Setup GitLab Webhook
+### Update provider token for existing webhook

-`tkn-pac setup gitlab-webhook`: will let you set up a GitLab webhook to interact with Pipelines as Code.
+`tkn pac webhook update-token [-n namespace]`: Allows you to update provider token for an existing `Secret` object to interact with Pipelines as Code.

-It will let you provide an option to create a Repository and configure it with the required secrets.
 {{< /details >}}

 ## Screenshot